graphsignal/graphsignal-python/README.md

 Graphsignal logger can only open outbound connections to `log-api.graphsignal.ai` and send data, no inbound connections or commands are possible.

 Please make sure to exclude or anonymize any personally identifiable information (PII) when logging model data and events.
-If necessary, sending prediction instances can be disabled by setting `log_instances` option to `False` when configuring the logger.
-This, however, can impair root cause analysis capabilities.

 ## Troubleshooting

 To enable debug logging, add `debug_mode=True` to `configure()`.
 If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team via your account.

-In case of connection issues, please make sure outgoing connections to `log-api.graphsignal.ai` are allowed.
+In case of connection issues, please make sure outgoing connections to `https://log-api.graphsignal.ai` are allowed.